Changelog

 vi /etc/config/dhcp

-then add a DHCP server config for the default
+and once again, add a DHCP server config for the iot network:

 option start 50